I’ve been a passionate photographer for about 25 years. I started with an Olympus OM10 in the mid 1980s which I still own, and use.

 I was raised in the east of England where my landscape photography comprised mostly of factories in silhouette, rather than rolling hills and snow capped rural hill tops.
-In more recent times, black and white landscape photographs taken of the Peak District with my V-System Hasselblad 501CM camera have become my passion, along with family portraiture, pet photography and wedding photography of friends and family, where capturing amazing shots of special occasions is a great privilege.
+In more recent times, black and white landscape photographs taken of the Peak District or urban cityscapes with my Hasselblad 501CM camera have become my passion, along with family portraiture, pet photography and wedding photography of friends and family, where capturing amazing shots of special occasions is a great privilege.

 After 16 years of dog ownership, I have developed skills in canine photography too, supporting several RSPCA fund raising efforts over the years by utilising these skills to raise hundreds of pounds for the charity.